CBA Officers & Board of Managers 2026-2027

 Martin D. Gould

-Martin GouldMartin D. Gould is a Founding Partner at Stinar Gould Grieco & Hensley (SGGH), where he leads some of the firm’s most complex litigations while also Co-Chairing the firm’s Sexual Abuse Practice Group.
+Martin GouldMartin D. Gould is a Founding Partner at Gould Grieco & Hensley (SGGH), where he leads some of the firm’s most complex litigations while also Co-Chairing the firm’s Sexual Abuse Practice Group.
 He has litigated in over 25 jurisdictions in both state and federal court.
 Throughout his career, Mr. Gould has played a key role in securing hundreds of millions of dollars in settlements and verdicts on behalf of individuals and classes of victims and their families in cases involving catastrophic personal injury, wrongful death, and institutional sexual abuse.
 At the heart of his practice is a fierce commitment to helping survivors of sexual abuse, sexual assault, and trafficking find justice, financial compensation, and closure through the legal system.

 Mr. Gould has helped secure over $450 million in global abuse settlements and has been a driving force behind institutional reforms that have strengthened safety protections nationwide.
 His results include some of the largest individual recoveries in the country, helping survivors reclaim their voices and hold powerful institutions accountable.
 In just the past 18 months, he has helped clergy abuse survivors recover more than $50 million.
 He also represents survivors of catastrophic personal injury and wrongful death and has played a key role in securing numerous record recoveries and verdicts.
 Those include a $44.7 million jury verdict against the City of Chicago in a police misconduct case, a $21.3 million verdict for a family after a fatal municipal vehicle crash, and numerous eight-figure settlements in product liability, workplace, and medical malpractice cases.